75,517 sq. km (29,157 sq. mi) Coordinates: 7º12’07" y 9º38’46" north latitude and 77º09’24" y 83º03’07" west longitude.

-Banking, services, construction, petroleum refining, brewing, tourism, cement and other construction materials, sugar milling, shipping and agriculture
+Banking, services, construction, petroleum refining, brewing, tourism, transportation, cement and other construction materials, sugar milling, shipping, agriculture, real estate, wholesale and retail sale and manufacturing.

 Every visitor needs a valid passport and an onward ticket to enter Panama, but further requirements vary from country to country and occasionally change.
-UK, Germany and Switzerland citizens and many other nationalities need only a passport, while people from Japan, New Zealand, USA, Venezuela and more need a tourist visa or tourist card (US$5) as well.
-Contact an embassy or consulate for current details.
+The UK, the US, Germany, Switzerland most European countries need only a passport, while people from Cuba, Egypt, Lebanon, Mozambique, Uganda and Yemen needs a stamped visa or a tourist card.

 Variable – majority of sockets have 110 V same with the US, but there are unpredictable variations; some hotels contain 220 V. Confirm with your hotel.

-The Republic of Panama with an area of approximately 29,100 sq. miles (75,500 sq. km.), located between Costa Rica and Colombia, forms the narrowest and lowest portion of the Isthmus that links North and South America.
+The Republic of Panama with an area of approximately 29, 157 sq. miles (75,517 sq. km.), is located between Costa Rica and Colombia, forming the narrowest and lowest portion of the Isthmus that links North and South America.

 Shaped like an elongated letter "S", which extends west to east some 420 miles (676 km.), the country has a width that varies between 31 and 115 miles (50 and 185 km,) and has a coastline of 490 miles (788 km.) on the Atlantic Ocean and 870 miles (1,400 kin.) on the Pacific Ocean.
 The Canal, which joins the Atlantic and the Pacific Oceans, is about 50 miles (80 km.) long.
 Because of the lateral nature of its extension and its curved contour, directions are often surprising.
 A transit of the Canal from the Pacific to the Atlantic involves traveling not to the East but to the North-West; in Panama City the sun is seen to rise out of the Pacific.

-The Isthmus of Panama was discovered in 1501 by Rodrigo de Bastidas and Vasco Nuñez de Balboa, who had a leading part in the establishment of Santa María La Antigua del Darién in 1510, the first permanent settlement on the mainland of the Americas.
+The Isthmus of Panama was discovered in 1501 by Rodrigo de Bastidas.
+Vasco Nunez de Balboa also had a leading part in Panama’s history, as he establishment of Santa María La Antigua del Darién in 1510, the first permanent settlement on the mainland of the Americas.
 In 1513, Balboa led an expedition, in Panama, that discovered the Pacific Ocean.

-The executive branch of the Government is at present composed of a President and two Vice-Presidents, democratically elected for a five year term by direct vote.
+The executive branch of the Government is at present composed of a President and one Vice-President, democratically elected for a five year term by direct vote.

 Cities & Provinces